 The rinderpest epizootic resulted in the need for the services of veterinarians; this effected the establishment of a veterinary school in the Philippines in 1908.
 Prior to the founding of the College of Veterinary Science of the University of the Philippines, the American Colonial Authorities were utilizing veterinary graduates of Schools of Veterinary Medicine in the United States of America.
 It is notable to say that the Rinderpest epizootic in Europe caused the founding in 1762 of the first veterinary school in the world, L’Ecole Veterinaire de Lyon, France.

+Different developments in the profession unfolded during the Rinderpest Epizootic in the Philippines from 1886 to 1939.
+It was in 1888 that the veterinarian was given prominence by heading a government commission.
+In 1899, the US Army Quartermaster employed 60 civilian veterinarians aside from those of the veterinary corps in the US Army.
+Incidentally, those veterinarians in the US Army were not given ranks until 1916.
+In military reports specifically the Field Returns, they were listed next and below the commissioned officers but above the enlisted man.
+Contrary to this, the Spanish Army veterinarians were given ranks.
 To facilitate the solution of problems arising from time to time in connection with the different line of veterinary work in the Philippines a group of veterinarians met in 1906 September; they formally organized the Philippine Veterinary Medical Association in 1907 September 7, a Saturday.
 The veterinarians who organized the PVMA were from the United States Army and the Insular Government.
 They were Drs George E. Nesom, Frank G. Gearhart, L.M.
 Pick, C.M.
 Richards, Charles G. Thomson, William P. Hill, David C. Kretzer, B.A.
 Seeley, J. E. Nance, J. H. McKinnon, J.A.
 Thompson, and Stanton Youngberg.
 Dr. George E. Nesom was elected President, Dr.C.M.
 Richards as vice president, and Dr. Frank C. Gearhart as secretary-treasurer.
 Dr. Nesom was the Director of the Bureau of Agriculture established in 1905 October 26; while Drs C.M.
 Richards and Frank C. Gearhart were the acting chief veterinarian and chief of the Animal Husbandry Division respectively of the same Bureau.

 The Philippine Veterinary Medical Association celebrates one century of its existence from 1907 to 2007.
 The PVMA is one of the oldest professional health related group in the country second to the Philippine Island Medical Association founded in 1903 which in 1939 became the Philippine Medical Association.
 However, the PVMA retained the same name it had at the time it was founded.
 There were indications that there was another veterinary association organized earlier.
 Dr. George E. Nesom the first president of the PVMA in his inaugural speech in 1908 September 28, a Monday, mentioned of another veterinary association organized in the Philippines some years earlier or that the PVMA was a continuation of the former and was perfected as entirely original.